 L+M Development Partners LLC has experience developing apartments and preserving long-term affordability.
-River City Builders LLC, an affiliate of L&M Builders Group LLC, is the 2022 Developments' general contractor.
-L&M Builders Group LLC has worked on over 9,000 units of tenant in place rehabilitation, including 1,500 units in NYCHA developments.
+River City Builders LLC, an affiliate of L&M Builders Group LLC, is the 2023 Development's general contractor.
+L&M Builders Group LLC has worked on over 9,000 units of tenant in place rehabilitation, including over 1,500 units in NYCHA developments.